-If you search for “518 Painters” for instance, you will find information to the companies website, reviews and recent posts and offers.
+If you search for “518 Painters” for instance, you will find information on the companies website, reviews, and recent posts and offers.

-If you scroll down those search results you will find additional information of that painting business.
+If you scroll down those search results you will find additional information about that painting business.

 You can see that the company has a Facebook page that you can go check out and read reviews.